qchen-dev/multi-container-application/README.md

   The Node.js server handles HTTP requests from the frontend.
 It performs business logic, processes user input, publishes tasks to the **Redis message queue**, and stores the user input in the **PostgreSQL database**.

 - **Worker Service**:
-  The worker service listens to a Redis channel for new tasks.
-When a new task is published to the Redis channel, the worker retrieves it, performs the required computation (e.g., calculates Fibonacci numbers), and stores the result in **Redis** as a key-value pair.
+  The worker service subscribes to Redis channel for `insert` event.
+When `insert` event is published to the Redis channel, the worker retrieves it, performs the required computation (e.g., calculates Fibonacci numbers), and stores the result in **Redis** as a key-value pair.
 The **PostgreSQL database** only stores the user input (the number), while Redis stores both the user input and the computed result.

 - **Nginx Reverse Proxy**:
   Nginx serves as a reverse proxy that routes traffic to either the frontend (React) or the backend (Node.js) based on the URL.
-It ensures proper load balancing and traffic distribution.
+It ensures traffic distribution.

 - **Redis (Pub/Sub)**:
   Redis is used as a message broker between the backend and the worker service.
-The backend publishes a task (e.g., Fibonacci calculation) to a Redis channel.
-The worker listens for these tasks and performs computations.
+The backend publishes `insert` event (e.g., Fibonacci calculation) to Redis channel.
+The worker subscribes for `insert` event and performs computations.
 Redis also stores the key-value pairs for user input numbers and computed Fibonacci results.

 - **PostgreSQL Database**:
   The database stores the user input (number) for persistence.
 Only the user input is saved in the database, while Redis holds both the input and the computed Fibonacci results for real-time access.